enaon/ninebot-one-nRF52/p8-nb/README.md

 and finally the espruino image itself.

-After the last file is uloaded, daflasher is done, and one can connect to the p8 using the espruino webide from a chrome browser, to continue with uploading the files of this repo.
+After the last file is uπloaded, daflasher is done, and one can connect to the p8 using the espruino webide from a chrome browser, to continue with uploading the files of this repo.

 The three files needed for the first step are the following, in this order: